futurice/macsis/README.md

-# Learning microsite backend
+# Macsis

-Performs simple authentication based on the user's Google account domain.
+Performs simple access control based on the user's Google account domain.
+You can use both local paths and urls.
+Once the user has logged in via /login, they served the path or url specified in `config.js`.

 ## Configuration